ACMO 2000 Overview

 - The firm is subject to ongoing reviews by the auditor to ensure that compliance with the Manual is maintained.

-- A MSC complaints procedure is available to any party who cannot resolve a dispute with the certified firm.
+- An MSC complaint procedure is available to any party who cannot resolve a dispute with the certified firm.

 - The MSC has a series of penalties available to them to impose against non-compliant certified firms.